shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

-After the facet added to the criteria, the `ShopwarePlugins\SwagESProduct\SearchBundleES\SalesFacetHandler` will be implemented and looks as follow:
+After the facet has been added to the criteria, the `ShopwarePlugins\SwagESProduct\SearchBundleES\SalesFacetHandler` will be implemented and looks as follow:
 ```php
 <?php